Whimsical Night Sky Illustration — Bullet Journal Setup

 A Little Extra

-After creating the cover page and calendar on one spread, I flipped to the next spread to add a few extra things to my monthly set up.
+After creating the cover page and calendar on one spread, I flipped to the next spread to add a few extra things in the space for my monthly set up.

 On one page, I lettered a lovely quote that fit the theme and mood of the month.
-Then, on the next page, I created space for a gratitude log that I can fill out as the month goes on.
+Then, on the next page, I created space for making a gratitude log that I can fill out as the month goes on.

 The Trick

 You might think this page looks very complex, but it’s mostly just a bunch of dots and tiny stars.
-You don’t need to have high-level drawing skills to make a bunch of dots!
+You don’t need to have high-level art or drawing skills to make a bunch of dots!
 Even if you mess up the shape of one star, create an imperfect constellation, or draw a wonky moon, it won’t stand out too much.

 I’ve found that you can create a very cool design with a bunch of small, imperfect elements like in this celestial illustration.
 Don’t believe me?
 Try it for yourself!
 It just takes some patience and you can make something just as cool as this August bullet journal set up.